 Choosing the best camera for kids takes just as much consideration as choosing the best one for grown-ups!
-Obviously, the key factors to think about are going to be different, but they're by no means less important.
+I've advised lots of parents over the years, and bought a fair few for my children.
+The key factors to think about are going to be different, but in my opinion they're by no means less important.

-I have children of my own, as do a number of my colleagues on DCW, and we all agree that image quality still comes into play with the best cameras for kids – but they all like far more outlandishly colored cameras than we would choose!
-Ease of use and robustness are also crucial, as are price and educational value – to teach your kids about photography, not just take pretty pictures.
+I have four children (and four grandkids) of my own, as do a number of my colleagues on DCW, and we all agree that image quality still comes into play with the best cameras for kids – but they all like more outlandishly colored cameras than I would choose!
+Ease of use and robustness are also crucial factors when I review these cmeras – as are price and educational value… I think a camera should teach your kids about photography, not just take pretty pictures.

-For ease of use it's hard to beat the Instax Mini 12 or the positively tiny Polaroid Go, which is perfectly sized for small hands.
-For durability, the OM System Tough TG-7 has almost indestructible build quality.
-For the youngest kids, the VTech KidiZoom Duo 5.0 is a great call – but for teenage kids, the Canon EOS Rebel SL3 / EOS 200D will set them up on their photographic journey.
+For ease of use, I think it is hard to beat the Instax Mini 12 or the positively tiny Polaroid Go, which is perfectly sized for small hands.
+For durability, the OM System Tough TG-7 has almost indestructible build quality – making it perfect for use by the clumsiest members of the family!
+For the youngest kids, the VTech KidiZoom Duo 5.0 is a great call – but for teenage kids, the Canon EOS Rebel SL3 / EOS 200D traditional DSLR will set them up on their photographic journey.

-Start with the age of your little ones, check out the quick links to the left (or above, if you're on a smart device) and I'll help you choose the best camera for kids no matter how young or old they are.
+Start with using the age of your little ones as a guide, and then check out the quick links to the left (or above, if you're on a smart device) – and I'll help you choose the best camera for kids no matter how young or old they are.

 Chris George

 Chris has been writing about photography professionally for nearly 40 years and has tested hundreds of different cameras.
-He has advised lots of parents about choosing the right cameras for their children – and has bought a fair few for his four children too!
+He has advised lots of parents about choosing the right cameras for their children – and has bought a fair few for his four children too.
+He is now aiming to get his four grandchildren into photography too!
 He has been the editor of What Camera, N-Photo, PhotoPlus, Video Camera, and Digital Camera magazines.

 Best for ages 3-6 VTech makes a range of brightly colored, big-buttoned, entry-level tech gadgets for kids, and this is its current digital camera offering.
 I love the oversized rubbery build quality that absorbs the shock of occasional drops, with big grips on either side.
 Read more